Significant first-principles electron-phonon coupling effects in the LiZnAs and ScAgC half-Heusler thermoelectrics: Introduction

-The hH materials, composed of one main-group element and two transition metals, offer a wide range of tunability, among which 18 valence electrons systems have gained considerable interest for waste-heat recovery applications \cite{xie2012recent,gautier2015prediction,yang2008evaluation}.
-The quest to enhance hH material's properties for TE applications can proceed either by doping existing compounds \cite{casper2012half} or by identifying novel materials with superior properties.
-Systems with 8 valence electrons fit well into the latter category, as they have received relatively less attention for TE applications compared to 18 valence electron-based alloys \cite{ciftci2016electronic,barth2010investigation,vikram2019accelerated,toberer2009thermoelectric,yang2008evaluation}.
-We have identified from best literature survey that most existing studies on 8 valence electron-based hH alloys have only considered CRTA to estimate the TE transport coefficients \cite{vikram2019accelerated,ciftci2016electronic,toberer2009thermoelectric,solet2022first,sahni2020reliable,yadav2015first,nazir2024tunable,azouaoui2022first,jolayemi2021investigation}.
-Previous studies on TE materials show that the energy-dependent electron relaxation time within EPI significantly affects both $\sigma$ and $\kappa_e$ compared to values obtained using CRTA \cite{fiorentini2016thermoelectric,solet2025band}.
-More importantly, the Seebeck coefficient is also impacted and matches experimental results more closely within EPI \cite{solet2025band}.
-Similarly, for 18 valence electron-based compounds, the study by Samsonidze \etal\ \cite{samsonidze2018accelerated} highlights a significant difference between CRTA and phonon-limited charge transport parameters in both n-type and p-type samples.
-Therefore, more reliable predictions of charge transport properties for 8 valence electron-based hH materials using advanced many-body \eph\ scattering mechanisms remains a largely unexplored and promising research area in TE applications.
+The hH materials, composed of one main-group element and two transition metals, offer a wide range of tunability, among which 18 valence electron count (VEC) systems have gained considerable interest for waste-heat recovery applications \cite{xie2012recent,gautier2015prediction,yang2008evaluation,berland2019thermoelectric}.
+Enhancing the hH TEs properties can achieved either by doping existing compounds \cite{casper2012half} or by identifying novel systems with superior properties.
+Systems with 8 VEC fit well into the latter category, as they have received relatively less attention in TEs compared to 18 VEC alloys \cite{ciftci2016electronic,barth2010investigation,vikram2019accelerated,toberer2009thermoelectric,yang2008evaluation}.
+Our literature survey indicates that most existing studies on 8 VEC alloys estimate the transport using constant RTA (CRTA) \cite{madsen2006automated,vikram2019accelerated,ciftci2016electronic,toberer2009thermoelectric,solet2022first,sahni2020reliable,yadav2015first,nazir2024tunable,azouaoui2022first,jolayemi2021investigation}.
+Previous studies on TEs show that the energy-dependent electron relaxation time within EPI significantly affects both $\sigma$ and $\kappa_e$ compared to CRTA-based values \cite{fiorentini2016thermoelectric,solet2025band}.
+Importantly, the S values are also influenced and agree better with experimental results within EPI \cite{solet2025band}.
+For 18 VEC compounds \cite{samsonidze2018accelerated,graziosi2020material}, similarly substantial differences between CRTA and energy-dependent scattering–based charge transport have been reported for both $n$-type and $p$-type samples.
+Several recent works in Refs.~\cite{witkoske2017thermoelectric,graziosi2019impact,graziosi2020material,rudderham2021ab,rudderham2020analysis} on different materials (including hHs) have also demonstrated that the CRTA can lead to less accurate predictions of TE transport.
+Two of these studies \cite{witkoske2017thermoelectric,graziosi2019impact} show that intervalley and interband \eph\ scattering, as well as the full energy and momentum dependence of the relaxation time, can significantly alter power factors and carrier-density trends.
+Model-based analyses in the other two works \cite{rudderham2021ab,rudderham2020analysis} further demonstrate that different simplified scattering assumptions (CRTA, constant mean free path, density-of-states-based scattering) can yield markedly different TE responses.
+These findings emphasize the need for fully \textit{ab initio} treatments of EPIs, as applied in this work.